Catch a Fire (film)

-Catch a Fire is a 2006 biographical thriller film about activists against apartheid in South Africa.
+Catch a Fire is a 2006 biographical thriller film about anti-apartheid activists in South Africa.
 The film was directed by Phillip Noyce and written by Shawn Slovo.
 Slovo's father, Joe Slovo, and mother Ruth First, leaders of the South African Communist Party and activists in the Anti-Apartheid Movement, appear as characters in the film, while her sister, Robyn Slovo, is one of the film's producers and also plays their mother Ruth First.
-Catch a Fire was filmed on location in South Africa, Swaziland and Mozambique.
+Catch a Fire was filmed on location in South Africa, Eswatini and Mozambique.